The Best LIS and LIMS Vendors (2021) and the Advantages They Offer to their Laboratory Clients

 - Obtaining easily accessible business analytics (dashboards, stats, dynamic reports) from every department in real-time

-Taking the best trends in medical lab management even further, when the best LIS systems are also paired with a robust revenue cycle management (RCM) system that provides an end-to-end solution for all laboratory activity, including billing and finance, laboratories gain a major advantage that comes with starting the billing cycle at order inception rather than after the case has been finalized.
+Taking the best trends in medical lab information system management even further, when the best systems are also paired with a robust revenue cycle management (RCM) system that provides an end-to-end solution for all laboratory activity, including billing and finance, laboratories gain a major advantage that comes with starting the billing cycle at order inception rather than after the case has been finalized.
 Add further front-end billing support like verification, eligibility, and scrubbing components, and labs can drastically increase clean claim submissions and revenue, while also decreasing claim denials and compliance risk.

 So what are the disadvantages, or things to be wary of, when lab operators are exploring new LIMS or LIS options for their respective laboratories?